basvandriel/techtalks/TALK.md

 # Talk

-Hi all,
 ## Summary
 - Great to make the first tech talk happen, and again, thanks to Svend for organizing it.
-- Hopefully I can convince some of you to use VSCode as well, it’s not an IDE - it’s a text eaditor.
 - I want to share some tips and tricks from my setup that increaes my productivity.
+Where I can Hhopefully I can convince some of you to use VSCode as well.
 - Maybe I can help you guys setup some of these during this session too.
+- I prepared a list of topics i want to go through.
+Let me show you some things first, and then let's go ahead in configurating in.

 ## Content

+### Global configuration
+- Choose a dark colored theme - it doesn't hurt your eyes.
+- Sidebar to the right

 ### Hotkeys
 **CMD+J**: Open up bottom panel
 **CMD+B**: Open up side panel
 **CMD+P**: Open file explorer
 **CMD+R**: Open recent projects
 **CMD+K+V**: Open recent projects
+**CMD+K+Z**: Zen Mode

 ### Testing and debugging configuration
 - Setup test explorer